 3. Biggest Problems

 Misery loves company.
 Learn about what problems plague your industry.
-This is like the questions that are being asked.
+This is similar to the questions that are being asked.
 Knowing groups of experts are tackling these problems may be reassuring.
 Also, it reinforces that we are not perfect.
 We all have issues to work through and problems to solve.

 4. Greatest Opportunities

-Positive thinkers in the audience will hear of those problems and see opportunity.
+Positive thinkers in the audience will hear of those problems and see opportunities.
 The church’s early history is rife with this.
 Roman persecution could be seen as a horrific problem.
-Yet the scattering of early Christians made our faith to spread at an amazing rate.
+Yet the scattering of early Christians made the faith to spread at an amazing rate.
 Where can we succeed in the face of adversity?
 What inspiring stories show how others flourished under pressure?